top of page

 Moon Visible (Y or N): Enter Y for YES or N for NO to indicate if the moon can be seen above the horizon while counting nightjars at the stop.
 This is particularly important to register when in deep valleys because the moon may be obstructed by mountain ridges.

-To learn more about each species, review the species profiles on our Nightjars page and test your skills with our quiz!
-Consider using the following abbreviations for each species on your data sheet:
+To save time and space, consider using the following abbreviations for each species on your data sheet:

 ANNI = Antillean Nighthawk